caizefeng/BayesianOpt4dftu/README.md

 # BayesianOpt4dftu #

-Determine the Hubbard U parameters in DFT+U using the Bayesian optimization approach.
+Determine the Hubbard U parameters in DFT+U using the Bayesian Optimization approach.

 ## Prerequisites